AnishaRamanuj/REDIS/DataStructures/Sorted Sets/SortedSets.md

 - Sorted Sets keep everything sorted from the get-go.
 - Sorted Sets are a good choice for priority queues, low-latency leaderboards, and secondary indexing in general.

+### NOTE: If you use LRANGE on a sorted set then you'll get an error.

 ### NOTE : Sorted sets provide the ability to perform an intersection, union and difference.(The Difference operator was added in Redis 6.2 as the ZDIFF command.)

 ## Why use Redis Sorted Sets?